Costco Carpet Review: Pros and Cons

 The Price

-Perhaps the biggest positive that comes from Costco Carpeting is the price of the product.
-It’s well-known that Costco can offer far cheaper prices on many products, compared to other retailers.
+Perhaps the product’s price is the most significant positive from Costco Carpeting.
+It’s well-known that Costco can offer far cheaper prices on many products than other retailers.
 Here, you get great value for money on all their carpets, making it a more affordable option when compared to other carpet providers.

 Membership Rewards

-In order to use Costco, you need to become a member and have a valid membership card.
-Now, this could be considered a con, but we’ll talk about that later.
+To use Costco, you must become a member and have a valid membership card.
+This could be considered a con, but we’ll talk about that later.
 As a member, you get access to various membership rewards.
-When you buy a carpet from Costco, you can use this purchase to go towards different rewards.
-Plus, if you buy using a Costco Anywhere card, then you get the rewards for that credit card as well.
-This contributes to the carpet being excellent value for money.
+You can use this purchase towards different rewards when you buy a carpet from Costco.
+Plus, if you buy using a Costco Anywhere card, you also get the rewards for that credit card.
+This contributes to the rug being excellent value for money.

 Clear Pricing & Costs

-Another advantage of using this service is that you’re presented with clear prices and costs at every step of the way.
-A sales representative will provide quotes depending on the service you want, and any extras you may be interested in.
-In many cases, they even give you different quotes based on your budget.
-If you want the standard installation service, you get a quote for that, if you want one with additional extras, you get a quote for that too.
-At the end of the day, this helps you know what you’re paying, and you aren’t hit by any hidden fees.
+Another advantage of using this service is that you’re presented with transparent prices and costs at every step.
+A sales representative will provide quotes depending on the service you want and any extras you may be interested in.
+They often even give you different quotes based on your budget.
+If you wish for the standard installation service, you get a quote for that; if you want one with additional extras, you get one, too.
+This helps you know what you’re paying, and any hidden fees don’t hit you.

 Great Variety

-Finally, Costco offers a broad variety of carpet styles for you to choose from.
-In some stores, they have a rack full of samples for you to look at, and a brochure that includes all the images of the carpets they sell.
+Finally, Costco offers a wide variety of carpet styles for you to choose from.
+Some stores have a rack full of samples for you to look at and a brochure that includes all the images of the carpets they sell.
 If the samples aren’t there for you to see, don’t worry.
-As part of the process, you call a number in the free brochure and a representative comes to your home and shows you all the samples.
-This is great as you get a better feel for how things look compared to the rest of your house.
+As part of the process, you call a number in the free brochure, and a representative comes to your home and shows you all the samples.
+This is great as you get a better feel for how things look than the rest of your house.

 Cons